 165 cm

-Dame Margaret Natalie Smith (28 December 1934 – 27 September 2024) was a British actress known for her wit in both comedic and dramatic roles.
-She had an extensive career on stage and screen for over seven decades and was one of Britain's most recognisable and prolific actresses.
+Dame Margaret Natalie Smith (28 December 1934 – 27 September 2024) was a British actress.
+Known for her wit in both comedic and dramatic roles, she had an extensive career on stage and screen for over seven decades and was one of Britain's most recognisable and prolific actresses.
 She received numerous accolades, including two Academy Awards, five BAFTA Awards, four Emmy Awards, three Golden Globe Awards and a Tony Award, as well as nominations for six Olivier Awards.
 Smith is one of the few performers to earn the Triple Crown of Acting.

 Smith began her stage career as a student, performing at the Oxford Playhouse in 1952, and made her professional debut on Broadway in New Faces of '56.
 Over the following decades Smith established herself alongside Judi Dench as one of the most significant British theatre performers, working for the National Theatre and the Royal Shakespeare Company.
-On Broadway, she received Tony Award nominations for Noël Coward's Private Lives (1975) and Tom Stoppard's Night and Day (1979), and won the Tony Award for Best Actress in a Play for Lettice and Lovage (1990).
+On Broadway, she received the Tony Award for Best Actress in a Play for Lettice and Lovage (1990).
+She was Tony-nominated for Noël Coward's Private Lives (1975) and Tom Stoppard's Night and Day (1979).

 Smith won Academy Awards for Best Actress for The Prime of Miss Jean Brodie (1969) and Best Supporting Actress for California Suite (1978).
 She was Oscar-nominated for Othello (1965), Travels with My Aunt (1972), A Room with a View (1985) and Gosford Park (2001).
 She portrayed Professor Minerva McGonagall in the Harry Potter film series (2001–2011).
 She also acted in Death on the Nile (1978), Hook (1991), Sister Act (1992), The Secret Garden (1993), The Best Exotic Marigold Hotel (2012), Quartet (2012) and The Lady in the Van (2015).